Global-Health-Labs/DROP/docs/Web App/RADA User Experience.md

 The information required for each step include:

 - Mastermix name
-- Source name: user input reagent name
+- Source name: the identity of the reagent (i.e. water, buffer, dNTPs, DNA pol, etc)
-- Concentration unit
+- Concentration unit: drop down menu with options for concentration value will apply to both the final and stock concentration inputs
 - Final concentration desired in mastermix
 - Stock concentration: starting concentration for reagent
-- Liquid type to be pipetted
+- Liquid type to be pipetted: drop down menu that correlates with the respective liquid class

 The order in which the reagents are added into the list is the order in which they will be added on the machine.
 If the order needs to be switched, they can be moved by using the six dots on the far right of the corresponding step.
 Similarly, the order of the mastermixes can be reordered as needed.